Cornbread Mafia: Origin of the name

-Higdon's book reports that assistant US Attorney Cleve Gambill said at the June 1989 press conference: "The organization is a highly motivated, well financed group of marijuana growers from Kentucky who are responsible for growing this vast amount of marijuana [and who] call themselves the Cornbread Mafia.".
-Prosecutors held this press conference to lay out their case against the "Cornbread Mafia" because of the 70 men arrested in association with it, zero of them cooperated with authorities, which thwarted a Continuing Criminal Enterprise case against the suspected ringleaders.
+Higdon's book reports that assistant US Attorney Cleve Gambill said at the June 1989 press conference: "The organization is a highly motivated, well financed group of marijuana growers from Kentucky who are responsible for growing this vast amount of marijuana [and who] call themselves the Cornbread Mafia."
+Prosecutors held this press conference to lay out their case against the "Cornbread Mafia" because of the 70 men arrested in association with it, none of them cooperated with authorities, which thwarted a Continuing Criminal Enterprise case against the suspected ringleaders.
 Internal documents describe the proposed CCE prosecution as "futile" because of the group's collective silence.
 This code of silence persisted until Higdon published his book, The Cornbread Mafia, in 2012.

-Joe Keith Bickett was released from prison in 2011 after serving approximately 21 years of his 25 year sentence.
-In 2016, Joe Keith Bickett self-published a first-hand account in his 2016 memoir titled "The Origins of the Cornbread Mafia: A Memoir of Sorts", in which he provides a first-hand account how the term Cornbread Mafia was actually coined in September 1978.
+Joe Keith Bickett was released from prison in 2011 after serving approximately 22 years of his 25-year sentence.
+In 2016, Bickett self-published a first-hand account in his 2016 memoir titled The Origins of the Cornbread Mafia: A Memoir of Sorts, in which he provides a first-hand account how the term "Cornbread Mafia" was actually coined in September 1978.